microsoft/genaiscript/packages/mystory/readme.gpspec.md

-# Exploring CoArch with the mystory Sample
+# Exploring GPTools with the mystory Sample

 ## Purpose